-In line with Standard 250 we made in our audit approach a distinction between those laws and regulations which:
+In line with Standard 250 we made in our audit approach a distinction between those laws and regulations in our audit approach that:

 - Have a direct effect on the determination of material amounts and disclosures in the financial statements.
-For this category, in line with the requirements as included in Standard 250, we obtained sufficient audit evidence regarding compliance with the provision of those laws and regulations; and - Do not have a direct effect on the determination of material amounts and disclosures in the financial statement, but where compliance may be fundamental to the operating aspect of the business, the ability to continue its business or to avoid material penalties.
+For this category, in line with the requirements as included in Standard 250, we obtained sufficient audit evidence regarding compliance with the provision of those laws and regulations; and - Do not have a direct effect on the determination of material amounts and disclosures in the financial statements, but where compliance may be fundamental to the operating aspect of the business, to the Company's ability to continue its business or to avoid material penalties.
 For this category, we performed specific procedures to identify non-compliance with those laws and regulations that may have a material effect on the financial statements.

-We identified that the risk of non-compliance with laws and regulates relates mainly to the laws and regulations which have an indirect impact on the financial statements, such as anti-money laundering and anti-terrorist financing regulations, and regulations linked to the operating licenses including Solvency II.
+We identified that the risk of non-compliance with laws and regulations relates mainly to the laws and regulations that have an indirect impact on the financial statements, such as anti-money laundering and anti-terrorist financing regulations, as well as regulations linked to the operating licenses for the Company's activities (insurance, asset management) including Solvency II.